 Child's name:

-- Name and colour of inhaler:
+Name and colour of inhaler:

-= Location in school: Pre Prep Medical Room, Prep Sports Bag, Prep School Bag or Prep Blazer pocket Dosage and time/circumstances to
+Location in school: Pre Prep Medical Room, Prep Sports Bag, Prep School Bag or Prep Blazer pocket Dosage and time/circumstances to

 be given:

-- Signs and symptoms
+Signs and symptoms

-- Any special instructions:
+Any special instructions:

 Any side effects anticipated:

-1. My child has a working, in-date inha available in school every day. aler, clearly labelled with their name, which wil ll be

-2. symptoms of asthma, and if their inhaler is nt for my child to receive salbutamol from ol for such emergencies.
+- 1. My child has a working, in-date inhaler, clearly labelled with their name, which will be available in school every day. - 2.
+In the event of my child displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.

-Signature: Date: